sefinek24/Genshin-Impact-ReShade/README.md

 Download the latest setup from [my official website](https://sefinek.net/genshin-impact-reshade).

 ## ⚠️ » Important
 Do not share screenshots from game with your UID and visible shaders or ReShade overlay!
+If you want to record some video for YouTube or something else, please hide or censor UID and username.
+Make sure you have the latest drivers for your graphics card.

 ## 🎥 » YouTube videos
 Tutorial (outdated): https://www.youtube.com/watch?v=rDeO26RapAk
 New video about launcher: https://www.youtube.com/watch?v=NH8VXLZwBWg

 ## 📝️ » Information
-* Need help?
+- Need help?
 Please join to our [Discord server](https://discord.gg/SVcbaRc7gH).
-* Click [here](https://sefinek.net/genshin-impact-reshade/gallery?page=1) for more and latest screenshots.
+- Click [here](https://sefinek.net/genshin-impact-reshade/gallery?page=1) for more and latest screenshots.
-* If you want to become contributor, just create a new [Pull Request](https://github.com/sefinek24/Genshin-Impact-ReShade/pulls).
+- If you want to become contributor, just create a new [Pull Request](https://github.com/sefinek24/Genshin-Impact-ReShade/pulls).
 Thanks.
-* Gameplay will be available soon.
+- Gameplay will be available soon.
-* Main server localization: Poland [Cloudflare - WAW, FRA]
+- Main server localization: Poland [Cloudflare - WAW, FRA]

 ## ✨ » Requirements
 | 💻 Your PC & network                  | 📂 Dependencies • Use installation wizard for automatic install                                                  |